Did God Give Humans Free Will?

-When God created man, He did not create humanity to be like robots or machines who have been programmed.
+When God created man, He did not create humanity to be like programmed robots or machines.
 Having been created in the image of God (Genesis 1:26), humanity was made different from animals or anything that is man-made in that free will is an integral component in the relationship between God and man.
-Unlike animals, which act mainly on instinct, we resemble our Creator in our capacity to make choices and display such qualities such as love, mercy or justice.
+Unlike animals, which act mainly on instinct, as humans we resemble our Creator in our capacity to make choices and display such qualities such as love, mercy or justice.

-If God had not placed the tree of the knowledge of good and evil and not stipulated His rule concerning that particular tree, then Adam and Eve would not have a choice to exercise their God-given free will.
+If God had not placed the tree of the knowledge of good and evil and not stipulated His rule concerning that particular tree, then Adam and Eve would not have the ability to exercise their God-given free will.

 This one rule that God gave them, allowed Adam and Eve to exercise their free will and to make a relationship choice between choosing God and choosing something else.